wp-plugins/smart-quotes/readme.txt

 1. Go to the 'Writing Settings' screen where you will be able to configure your 'Smart Quotes'

 == Changelog ==

+= 0.4 =
+* compatibility with WordPress 3.4 and 3.5
+* fixed bug where stylesheet (for admin) and plugin action links did not load correctly when plugin was loaded from symlinked directory

 = 0.3 =
 * fixed bug where CSS styles for &lt;q> element were styled incorrectly when user hadn't picked quotation marks